 Quite Handy and Attractive

-Though the cooking set is quite rugged-build, it still retains the lightness of aluminium.
+Though the cooking set is quite rugged-build, it still retains the lightness of aluminum.
 You can move them easily around the kitchen.
 And the smooth finishing and sleek design go with every modern kitchen.
 And the cooking sets are quite economical options too.

 Some drawbacks are given below-

-Cleaning Process: The pots are not dishwasher-safe.
+The pots are not dishwasher-safe.

-Health-risks: The hard anodized with PTFE can be harmful to health.
+The hard anodized with PTFE can be harmful to health.

-Induction: The pots are not compatible with induction stovetops.
+The pots are not compatible with induction stovetops.

 - Do not use bleach, etching, acids, oven cleaners.